y1-community/Innioasis-Updater/Troubleshooting/readme.md

 ```

-# WINDOWS TOOLKIT: You can fix a lot of issues with Innioasis Toolkit by opening it from the start menu, you can also bring yours up by pressing Windows Key + R then running the command below, or by using the Command Prompt / Terminal
+# WINDOWS TOOLKIT: You can fix a lot of issues with Innioasis Updater by pressing Windows Key + R then running the command below, or by using the Command Prompt / Terminal

 ```
 explorer.exe "%LocalAppData%\Innioasis Updater\Troubleshooting"